aphasia-apps/main-concept/inst/app/www/module1.md

-**Orthographic transcript:** "Okay I’ve done this before.
+**Orthographic transcript:** "Okay.
+I’ve done this before.
 He kicked the ball.
 It went doodoodoo and went through the glass.
 It’s his dad uh uh sitting in the uh the couch.
 It’s not good."